paugier/mercurial-book/en/changing-history.rst

 .. include:: examples/results/rebase.rebase-noparams.lxo

-To ensure obvious behaviour, it's better to explicitly specify what to rebase and to which destination.
+To ensure understandable behaviour, it's better to explicitly specify what to rebase and to which destination.

 ..
 Note::